Consumer confidence in UK bank deposits is essential to the stability of the banking system and the broader economy.

 The UK money supply (sometimes referred to as ‘M1’) is made up of sterling cash (banknotes and coins) and sterling held on deposit with banks.
 The principle of ‘singleness of money’ means there should be no material difference in terms of the safety of funds between holding cash and keeping your money on deposit in a bank (or similar institution such as a building society or credit union).
 The ‘singleness of money’ relies on confidence in the safety of deposits remaining high.

 A bank deposit is regarded as a ‘store of value’ financial product, or a product where funds can be held safely until they are needed.
-Interest paid on deposits helps to ensure that the value of the money stored is maintained until the time comes for the money to be spent.
-The continued confidence of consumers (both individuals and micro, small and medium-sized enterprises) in being able to store their money safely in banks is important for the health of the UK economy.
+Interest paid on deposits helps ensure that the value of the money stored is maintained until the time comes for it to be spent.
+The continued confidence of consumers (both individuals and micro, small, and medium-sized enterprises) in storing their money safely in banks is important for the health of the UK economy.
 This is because money held on deposit by consumers can then be on-lent by deposit-takers to provide credit to those who need it, creating funds for investment and growth in the UK economy.

-Loss of confidence in deposit-takers and the safety of deposits more widely also presents challenges for the growth of the economy and stability of the UK financial system.
-If people do not feel confident placing their money with banks, there are increased risks to consumers from the loss or theft of cash and less capital available for banks to lend.
-Monetary policy levers available to the Bank of England such as interest rate changes to influence spending or borrowing may also be less effective if large sums of money are held in cash.
+Loss of confidence in deposit-takers and the safety of deposits more broadly also presents challenges for the economy's growth and the stability of the UK financial system.
+If people do not feel confident in placing their money with banks, there are increased risks to consumers from the loss or theft of cash, and less capital is available for banks to lend.
+Monetary policy levers available to the Bank of England, such as interest rate changes to influence spending or borrowing, may also be less effective if large sums of money are held in cash.

-The FSCS guarantee is backed up by regulatory requirements which ensure that the guarantee can be quickly and efficiently delivered in practice.
-This includes an obligation on deposit-taking institutions to maintain a ‘single customer view’ (or list of all current eligible consumer deposits) to allow claims on the FSCS to be paid out promptly, usually within 7 days.
+The FSCS guarantee is backed up by regulatory requirements, which ensure that the guarantee can be quickly and efficiently delivered in practice.
+This includes an obligation on deposit-taking institutions to maintain a ‘single customer view’ (or a list of all current eligible consumer deposits) to enable claims on the FSCS to be paid out promptly, typically within 7 days.

 In addition to the FSCS, confidence in deposits is also underpinned by wider measures to keep banks safe.
-UK deposit-takers must hold suitable levels of regulatory capital, or capital which is available to absorb losses which the firm might suffer.
+UK deposit-takers must hold suitable levels of regulatory capital, or capital which is available to absorb losses that the firm might suffer.
 Regulatory capital ensures that banks have a degree of resilience against poor market outcomes.
-In addition, deposit-takers have emergency recourse to funds from the Bank of England if they face short-term liquidity challenges.
+Additionally, deposit-takers have emergency recourse to funds from the Bank of England in the event of short-term liquidity challenges.
 The Bank of England also has powers to manage the ‘resolution’ of banks which get into longer-term difficulty.
 All these measures make it less likely that consumers or other commercial customers will lose money held on deposit at a bank.

 Why is the PRA concerned about innovations in the deposit-taking sector?

-The PRA recognises that innovations are now affecting the traditional market for bank deposits.
-The PRA is not in principle adverse to innovation because new technology and products can lead to more choice in how consumers store the value of their money.
+The Prudential Regulation Authority recognises that innovations are now affecting the traditional market for bank deposits.
+The PRA is not, in principle, adverse to innovation because new technology and products can lead to more choice in how consumers store the value of their money.
 However, the PRA is concerned that some new deposit-based products may look and feel the same as other non-deposit-based ‘store of value’ financial products.

 What is an example of a bank deposit-based innovation which might pose this risk?

 However, despite these innovative applications, digital deposit tokens still ultimately represent a deposit with a deposit-taking institution and therefore still form part of ‘M1’.
-Deposit tokens would usually be expected to benefit from the same consumer protections as traditional deposits.
+Deposit tokens are typically expected to benefit from the same consumer protections as traditional deposits.
 This preserves the principle of ‘singleness of money’ for digital deposit tokens.

-The PRA letter points out examples of other ‘store of value’ financial products which it worries that consumers might confuse with deposit-based products like deposit tokens.
-These other products may not have the same level of consumer protection as deposits.
+The PRA letter highlights examples of other ‘store of value’ financial products, which it worries consumers might confuse with deposit-based products, such as deposit tokens.
+These other products may not offer the same level of consumer protection as deposits.

 One example is ‘e-money’.
 E-money includes pre-paid payment products where a consumer places money with an e-money provider and receives a card or digital account which allows them to make payments using their balance.
-E-money is not protected by the FSCS and e-money customers instead generally rank as unsecured creditors if an e-money firm fails.
-E-money is also offered by e=money institutions regulated by the FCA which are subject to different rules than PRA-regulated deposit-takers.
+The FSCS does not protect E-money, and e-money customers instead generally rank as unsecured creditors if an e-money firm fails.
+E-money is also offered by e-money institutions regulated by the FCA, which are subject to different rules than PRA-regulated deposit-takers.
 Therefore, holding e-money may not be as secure as holding cash.
-Hence e-money does not offer the ‘singleness of money’ associated with bank deposits.
+Hence, e-money does not offer the ‘singleness of money’ associated with bank deposits.

 The other main example cited by the PRA is a ‘stablecoin’.
-A stablecoin is broadly a digital asset which is intended to be readily exchangeable at its par value back into a base currency such as the pound sterling.
+A stablecoin is broadly a digital asset intended to be readily exchangeable at its par value back into a base currency, such as the pound sterling.
 Although an issuer of a stablecoin will back the ‘pegging’ of a stablecoin to its base currency with investment in a pool of assets, it is not guaranteed that a stablecoin can always be redeemed on demand for its par cash value.
-In practice, some stablecoins trade at a premium or discount to their par value depending on market sentiment and historically not all stablecoins have been able to maintain their pegs.
+In practice, some stablecoins trade at a premium or discount to their par value, depending on market sentiment.
+Historically, not all stablecoins have been able to maintain their pegs.

 Stablecoins are not FSCS protected.
-Although changes brought in by the Financial Services and Markets Act 2023 give the Bank and the FCA new powers to regulate some stablecoin issuers, the regulatory regime for these firms still differs from that in place for deposit-takers.
+Although changes introduced by the Financial Services and Markets Act 2023 grant the Bank and the FCA new powers to regulate certain stablecoin issuers, the regulatory regime for these firms remains distinct from that in place for deposit-takers.
 So again, stablecoins, even if they are regulated stablecoins, do not usually fulfil the ‘singleness of money’ principle.

 My firm is a deposit-taker.
 What does the PRA letter mean for me?

-If your business is taking deposits, the PRA letter sets out how it expects you to act to protect consumer confidence in deposits.
+If your business accepts deposits, the PRA letter outlines the expectations for how you should act to protect consumer confidence in deposits.

 Firstly, the PRA letter stresses that if you are offering deposits, you should not also be offering e-money or stablecoins under the same brand.
 This is because offering these products under the same brand increases the risk that consumers become confused about the differences between products and the different levels of consumer protection associated with them.
 If you want to offer e-money or stablecoins, you should only do so from a separate legal entity which is insolvency remote from your deposit-taking business and which does not itself take deposits.
 This separate entity must use its own differentiated branding.